otahontas/dev-help/README.md

-# Codeer
+# Dev-help

-Codeer is a peer-to-peer coding tutoring platrform.
+Dev-help is a peer-to-peer coding tutoring platform.

 ## Stack
 - Frontend: Vue with Tailwind CSS